-The regulations of this chapter are intended to apply to both on-premise and off-premise signs, but do not apply to hand-held placards and other similar devices traditionally used for public protest and the exercise of free speech.
+The regulations of this chapter are intended to apply to both on-premises and off-premises signs, but do not apply to hand-held placards and other similar devices traditionally used for public protest and the exercise of free speech.
 Any non-commercial message may be substituted for any commercial message permitted under this ordinance.